mikeirvine/Capstone-Job-Time-Predictor/README.md

 test_rmse = np.sqrt(mean_squared_error(y_test_slick, y_pred_test_s))
 ```
 - Assessed model results using root mean squared error (RMSE) of the predicted work time vs the actual work time
-- Compared results to mean work time for the equipment type to answer the question on whether a model is more predictive than just simply using the mean for that equipment type to predict work time
+- Compared results to mean work time by equipment type to answer the question on whether a model is more predictive than just simply using the mean for that equipment type to predict work time

 ## Results: <a name="results"></a>
 ### After testing various combinations of features and models, a random forest model performed best with the full feature set (amount, region, equipment type, and month) for the slickline jobs, whereas no model could outperform simply using the mean for the water jobs.